10.01 S.J.D. Degree

 1. Research toward a doctoral dissertation is the core of the program.
 The dissertation should be equivalent in quality and substance to a substantial monograph.

-3. Full-time S.J.D. candidates shall register for 12 credits for each of the first two semesters of residency, unless they have already established residency from immediately preceding LL.M. work being continued in the S.J.D. dissertation without a break of more than one semester's time.
-Except where a seminar is authorized, those credits shall be in directed research.
+3. Full-time S.J.D. candidates shall register for 12 credits for each of the first two semesters of residency.
+Except where a course is authorized, those credits shall be in directed research.
 A minimum of 24 credit hours is required for completion of the S.J.D. degree.
 To qualify for the S.J.D. degree, the candidate must also prepare an acceptable thesis (see 5 below).

 3. Residence.
 Registration and physical presence as a full-time student for one academic year with satisfactory completion of at least 24 credits is required.
-S.J.D. candidates who have completed their residence requirement, including those who have completed their residence requirement from an immediately preceding LL.M. program (see 2, above), may maintain full-time law school status during the second year registering for 3 credits each semester.
+S.J.D. candidates who have completed their residence requirement must maintain full-time law school status during subsequent years by registering for 3 credits each semester.

 4. Term for completion of program.
 The program is to be completed no later than three calendar years after the residence period.
-A residence period that was established during immediately preceding LL.M. work being continued in the S.J.D. program is considered the residence period of the S.J.D. program for the purposes of this section.
+Students who are unable to complete the program no later than three calendar years after the residence period may petition the Graduate & International Programs Committee for an extension.

 5. Award of degree.